 1200 Northwest Naito Parkway #310

 Portland, OR 97209

 Monday-Friday: 8 a.m.–5 p.m.

 Breast Augmentation Revision

 Breast implants are common in Portland, Oregon, as breast augmentation is perennially one of the most popular cosmetic procedures.
 And though the overwhelming majority of women are satisfied with their results, some require improvement with revisionary surgery.
-Whether you’d like to correct a complication or simply have had a change of heart about your implants, the board-certified plastic surgeons at Portland Plastic Surgery group are dedicated to helping you reach your aesthetic goals.
+Whether you’d like to correct a complication or simply have had a change of heart about your implants, the board-certified and board-eligible plastic surgeons at Portland Plastic Surgery group are dedicated to helping you reach your aesthetic goals.

 Breast Augmentation Complications

 While the majority of breast augmentation procedures provide beautiful results that last many years, patients sometimes experience complications, which may include:

 - Asymmetry: breasts that are two different sizes